anaai/anaai/nft-service/README.md

 # NFT Service
 Service used for running admin transactions on the blockchain.
-Contains admin contracts private key.
-1. Minting NFTs on the blockchain
-2. Transfering token ownership
+Contains contract minter's private keys (you can use the owner's private key for development).

 ## Requirements
 1. Docker